 The indices shown are not managed portfolios and are not subject to advisory fees or trading costs.
 Investors cannot invest directly in the indices.
 Adviser is aware of the benchmark comparison guidelines set forward in the SEC Clover No-Action Letter (1986) and compares clients’ performance results to a benchmark or a combination of benchmarks most closely resembling clients’ actual portfolio holdings.
 However, investors should be aware that the referenced benchmark funds may have a different composition, volatility, risk, investment philosophy, holding times, and/or other investment-related factors that may affect the benchmark funds’ ultimate performance results.
 Therefore, an investor’s individual results may vary significantly from the benchmark’s performance.

-Fixed Income Portfolios smaller than $200,000 minimum are not included in composites and Equity Portfolios less than $100,000 minimum are not included in composites (except for accounts opened prior to April 2008).
+Fixed Income Portfolios smaller than $75,000 minimum and Equity Portfolios less than $25,000 minimum are not included in composites.
+Prior to May 21, 2014 Fixed Income Portfolios smaller than $200,000 minimum were not included in composites and Equity Portfolios less than $100,000 minimum were not included in composites (except for accounts opened prior to April 2008).
 Prior to April 1, 2008 there were no account minimums for the Peroni composites.

 The firm believes that all significant events that would help a prospective client interpret the performance record are contained within the composite disclosures as well as the firm’s SEC Form ADV Part 2a.